datarobot/datarobot-user-models/model_templates/gpu_nim_textgen/README.md

   - The `NGC_API_KEY` parameter:
     - [Create a new credential](https://docs.datarobot.com/en/docs/data/connect-data/stored-creds.html#credentials-management) of type `API Token`:
     - Add the NGC Registry API Key ([how to generate API Key](https://docs.nvidia.com/launchpad/ai/base-command-coe/latest/bc-coe-docker-basics-step-02.html#optionally-generate-an-ngc-key))
-- In custom model resources, select an appropriate GPU bundle.
+- In custom model resources, select an appropriate GPU bundle (at least a `gpu.xlarge`).
 - Register a new model version and deploy.

 ### To run locally using Docker